acrion/ditana-assistant/README.md

 We are committed to continuously improving Ditana Assistant’s performance, accuracy, and feature set.
 Your feedback and contributions are invaluable in this process.

+## Feedback and Support

+Your insights are crucial to shaping Ditana Assistant’s future.
+We invite you to share your feedback, report issues, and engage with other users in our [Ditana Assistant Discord channel](https://discord.gg/A3CdBXxush).
+Join our community to collaborate, ask questions, and stay updated with the latest developments.

 ## Licensing

 Ditana Assistant is dual-licensed: